Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Method

 \subsection{Inference}

-During inference, the EEG encoder predicts the object label and EEG embeddings \( H_{eeg} \) from raw EEG signals.
-The object labels are concatenated with a generic input prompt to compute token embeddings.
-The multimodal projector, trained in the previous stages, then computes \( H_{mm} \) from \( H_{eeg} \).
-These embeddings are concatenated and fed into LLMs to generate descriptions.
-Notably, no images are used during inference, making the inference process strictly bimodal.
+During inference, the EEG ChannelNet encoder processes EEG signals to generate EEG embeddings \( H_{eeg} \).
+The multimodal projector, trained in stage 3, transforms \( H_{eeg} \) into multimodal embeddings \( H_{mm} \). \( H_{eeg} \) is also fed into the MLP Classifier, trained in stage 1, to predict the object label.
+This predicted label is appended to a generic input prompt, similar to the one mentioned in Section \ref{subsec:priming}, and the token embeddings are computed for the combined input.
+Finally, the token embeddings from the projector and the language prompt are concatenated and fed into the LLM to generate descriptions.
+Notably, no images are used during inference, making the process strictly bimodal.